denten-books/plain-text/0-intro.md

 The reverse engineering of literary devices reveals that not all texts are created equal.
 In print, traditional distinctions between form and content lie flat.
 The printing press firmly embeds ink into paper, leaving no space between type and page.
 Materially-minded critics like Johanna Drucker, Katherine Hayles, and Jerome McGann have urged literary scholars to re-evaluate textuality in its media-specific contexts [@drucker_digital_2001;
 @mcgann_radiant_2001; @hayles_print_2004].
 Their work reminds us that the flatness of digital text endures only in the guise of an illusion.
 Low-level operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text shifts its confines from paper to pixel.
 A substantial gap separates the visible text from the medium where it is stored.
 Pixels on a screen are literally removed from the electromagnetic trace on the hard drive.
 The two sites of textuality---the visible image and the archived inscription---do not come into direct contact.
 The space between gives ground to more text, of the kind that specifies rules for transformation: from one medium, solid state storage, to another, the liquid crystal display.
 These rules contain the essence of control, before ideology, at the level of infrastructure.
-Censorship filters and surveilling apparatus are some of the starkest examples of governance that occupy the space between storage and presentation: what the text is and what it appears to be.
-I propose we begin with this obvious sense of difference between paper and digital text: where print is governed by law from without, think for example of the Obscene Publication Acts in Victorian England, digital text is governed by code, capable of executing its edicts from within [@mccalman_unrespectable_1984; @roberts_morals_1985].
-In this way governance intertwines with text to become an organ in the same unified corpus.
+Censorship filters and surveilling apparatus are some of the starkest examples of governance that occupy the space between storage and
+presentation: what the text is and what it appears to be.
+I propose we begin with this obvious sense of difference between paper and digital text: where print is governed by law from without, think for example of the Obscene Publication Acts in Victorian England, digital text is governed by code, capable of executing its edicts from within [@mccalman_unrespectable_1984;
+@roberts_morals_1985].<!--Should this footnote include a short quote from one fo the sources?
+It might help clarify the point; PRP--> In this way governance intertwines with text to become an organ in the same unified corpus.

 Changing material conditions of textual transmission push against familiar